akamai/Jenkins-API-Gateway-sample-code/README.md

 2. Update the Akamai API Gateway configuration using either a RAML or Swagger API definition artifact.
 This step also performs a high level comparison of the exiting API Gateway resource state and the new API definition.
 3. Activate a new Akamai API Gateway configuration on either PRODUCTION or STAGING networks.

 The above three steps can be orchestrated by some process workflow framework (Jenkins, Bamboo, Rundeck, etc) and triggered by some external event (such as a VCS event like commit or push) to automate the process of reconciling API definition updates with the Akamai API Gateway configuration state.
+A Jenkinsfile has been included with this project, which can be used to quickly orchestrate the above steps using the Jenkins pipeline plugin framework.

 ### Prerequisites